nicolenairibm/wca-workshop-20250519/README.md

 # Installation guide for WCA on Eclipse

-This document gives infomration on installing software tools with Eclipse IDE that are needed to run **watsonx Code Assistant**
+This document gives information on installing software tools with Eclipse IDE that are needed to run **watsonx Code Assistant**

 ## Environment setup

 ### 1. Set up your network

 To ensure that your developers can connect the IDE extension or plug-in, you need to allow access to IBM Cloud URLs.
 Make sure your organization's network allows access to:
 - https://iam.cloud.ibm.com/
 - https://api.dataplatform.cloud.ibm.com/